Merkur XR4Ti: Performance reviews and legacy

 In their September 1984 road test of the XR4Ti Car & Driver magazine reported a 0-60 mph time of 7.0 seconds, a 1/4 mile time of 15.5 seconds and a top speed of 129 mph.
 In later tests by the same magazine the car took 7.8 seconds to accelerate from 0-60 mph, leading the testers to speculate that the earlier press car might have been a ringer, a not-uncommon practice at the time.
 In their test data they stated the press car came with a limited slip differential, something that was not offered as standard or an option for the XR4Ti during its production.
 The first test car returned a combined city/highway fuel economy of 24 mpgus, and generated 0.80 Gs of lateral acceleration.

 Numbers from the March 1985 road test by Road & Track magazine are comparable.
 Their car ran from 0-60 mph in 7.9 seconds and reached the end of the quarter mile in 16.0 seconds.
 Lateral acceleration was measured at 0.767 Gs and the car ran through the R&T slalom at a speed of 59.7 mph.
 Their car's fuel economy was measured as 23 mpgus.

 Contemporary reviews of the car often mention either the non-intuitive pronunciation of the brand name or the car's polarizing appearance.
 Most praise the car's handling, while recognizing areas where it falls short of expectations.
 Some felt the car showed more body roll while cornering than desired.
 The disk/drum brake system was felt to be adequate but not outstanding.
 Others were disappointed that no anti-lock was offered.
 While Car and Driver's first report went into great detail about Ford's efforts to reduce NVH, their later tests reported that there was still noticeable vibration in the drive-line.
-Effective use of the car has hampered by what some felt was the engine's narrow power band.
+Effective use of the car was hampered by what some felt was the engine's narrow power band.

 Even after production ended the car continued to provoke widely differing opinions.
 The XR4Ti was on Car and Driver's Ten Best list for 1985.
 In 2009 however, the magazine listed that honor as one of the "most embarrassing" awards in automotive history.

 In addition to Car and Driver's change of heart some have numbered the XR4Ti among the 10 worst cars ever made, and "not (Ford's) finest hour".

 On the other hand, other articles have called it one of the 10 best forgotten cars, and a car that had unfairly received a bad reputation.